 - Change takes time.
 Your public speaking fear has been around for a long time – challenging a fear takes time.

 - Baby steps.
 There’s a learning curve.
 Start out small and be patient.
 What’s one step you’re prepared to tackle right now?

 - Stick to it.
 Mistakes will happen.
 Instead of using them as a reason to quit, learn from them.
-If that situation happened again, how would you respond differently?
+If that situation happens again, how will you respond differently?

-Hiding behind your public speaking fear will only serve to keep you in a safe place.
+Hiding behind your public speaking fear only serves to keep you in a safe place.
 Achieving your potential is difficult when you avoid risk.
-Instead decide to love what you now hate.
+Instead decide to love what you currently hate.

 It was time to stop hiding

 Signing up for Toastmasters forced me to speak publicly despite the fear.
 Instead of hiding in my comfortable office, I sought out speaking opportunities.